Welcome to The Mossadegh Initiative!

 Past Events, Activities, and Course Information

-The Mossadegh Initiative at Northeastern Illinois University would like to invite you to the Seventh Annual Mossadegh Servant Leadership Lecture on Thursday, April 15, 2021, from 3:05-4:15 CST.
-Dr. Abbas Amanat of Yale University will present "Ministers and Monarchs: Hazards of Statesmanship in Modern Iranian Political Culture," an original talk discussing causes and the consequences of tragic ministerial downfalls in modern Iranian history, including that of Mohammad Mossadegh.
-There will be a Q&A session following the lecture.
+Dr. Abbas Amanat of Yale University presented "Ministers and Monarchs: Hazards of Statesmanship in Modern Iranian Political Culture," an original talk discussing causes and the consequences of tragic ministerial downfalls in modern Iranian history, including that of Mohammad Mossadegh.

 Questions?
 Please contact Mateo Farzaneh at email@example.com.